 Including Venezuela, Peru, Colombia, Central America, Mexico, and parts of Africa, Indonesia, and India.
 Coffee is mainly grown in a Full Sun (or Sun-grown) manner in most other regions, meaning there are no shade trees.

-The Shade-Grown Coffee Standard is administered by the Smithsonian Migratory Bird Center (SMBC), which pioneered the Smithsonian Institution’s proposed definition of shade coffee as one of the Fair Traded standards.
-Coffee) also outlines other specific criteria such as Bird Friendly coffee.
+The Smithsonian Migratory Bird Center (SMBC) administers the Shade-Grown Coffee Standard, which pioneered the Smithsonian Institution’s proposed definition of shade coffee as one of the Fair Traded standards Coffee) also outlines other specific criteria, such as Bird Friendly coffee.

 These concepts emphasize the importance of ecosystem conservation in coffee farming to protect native wildlife, especially the migratory bird populations of Central America.
 Others also bring benefits to the health and living environment of the farmers themselves.